When parents are supported and guided, troubled children do well. This is where I can help.

 Child and Family Mental Health Work Experience

-- Counselor, I specialize in counseling parents and caregivers with who raise children with serious behavioral problems and addictions, ages 5 to 25+.
+- Parenting Specialist, I specialize in counseling parents and caregivers with who raise children with serious behavioral problems and addictions, ages 10 to 25+.

 - Certified Parent Support Provider – conferred by the Federation of Families for Children’s Mental Health.
 This certification requires over 2000 hours providing family support under the direct supervision of a licensed mental health professional, over 100 continuing education units during that period, and passing a rigorous 3 hour exam on the principles of counseling and family support.